imusabkhan/Recon.py/README.md

 # Recon.py
-This is my personal multi-threaded reconnaissance script written in Python for bug bounty hunting.
+This is my personal multi-threaded reconnaissance script written in Python for bug hunting.

 ## Usage